-Sustainable resources use List of Calculation Methods/Emission Factors for the Calculation, Report, and Publishing Systems published by the Ministry of the Environment and the The Pacific Industrial Group is pushing forward resource recycling by reducing industrial waste generation through defect reduction activities in the manufacturing process and by recycling materials, primarily waste rubber and plastic.
+Sustainable resources use The Pacific Industrial Group is pushing forward resource recycling by reducing industrial waste generation through defect reduction activities in the manufacturing process and by recycling materials, primarily waste rubber and plastic.
 In FY2022, we promoted material recycling of plastic waste mainly at the Wakayanagi Plant.